 Christy Wells – 657 out of 9000 homes answered the survey.
 How does that represent the entire population?

-Answer from Kevin – Statistics.
+Answer from Kevin Lyons – Statistics.
 If you have a small group of people that are random, then you will have a good representation within 5-10 percent.

 Carole Black – I submitted a suggested way to improve these things.
 This is one possible way we can set this up to show relative scores.
 I am not sure we really hit all the items on that flash vote.

-Erin Vanderpool – How did the survey go out?
+Aaron Vanderpool – How did the survey go out?

 Answer – It was set up scientifically.
 There is a panel that people are already signed up for.